gaprieto/multitaper/README.md

 - v1.0.8 - All modules, functions and classes are now documented with docstring.
          - Example Notebooks and .py files can now be installed
          - Data for examples is automatically downloaded from Zenodo repository.
+- v1.1.0 - Complete (almost complete) documentation, via Sphinx.
+         - All comments by reviewers addressed
+         - To do: improve Python standard for loops (improve speed).

 # Installation
 The `multitaper` package is composed of a number of Python modules.
 As of January 2022, multitaper can be installed using [conda](https://docs.conda.io/en/latest/). **pip** installation is also available.
 You can also simply download the folder and install  and add to your Python path.